 The Bill & Ted Trilogy

 This comedic trilogy involves time travel, visiting the afterlife, good vibes, and the franchise’s leading duo (Alex Winters and Keanu Reeves) are as endearing as they are dumb.
 There are plenty of laugh out loud moments that showcase their idiocy and immaturity, but there are also more than a few that demonstrate the tidbits of wisdom that have served them – and the future – well.
-To me, the line “Be excellent to each other.
-And party on dudes.” from Bill & Ted’s Excellent Adventure is one of the memorable in all of cinema because it perfectly summarizes the message that each of the films conveys; that good intentions and a friendly demeanor can affect so much around you, and make the world a better place.
+To me, the iconic line first said in Bill & Ted’s Excellent Adventure, “Be excellent to each other.
+And party on dudes.” is one of the memorable in all of cinema because it perfectly summarizes the message that each of the films conveys; that good intentions and a friendly demeanor can affect so much around you, and make the world a better place.

 You can read my full review of the final movie, Bill and Ted Face The Music here.